rabutler-usbr/crssplot/README.md

   - set the path in `ui <- parse_yaml_input("some/path/file.yaml")` to point to the yaml file created in step 1.
 The path can be an absolute path or a path relative to the Process-CRSS-Res folder.
 3. Call `source("code/main.R")` to process all of the results.

+See [doc/README.md](doc/README.md) for more details on how this process works in the overall CRSS publication process.